 The most common format for electronic records is Portable Document Format (PDF).
-It is widely used and easy to share and protect.
-Some other options are Tagged Image File Format (TIFF) and Raw Image File (RAW).
+It is widely popular and easy to share and protect.
+In addition, some other options are Tagged Image File Format (TIFF) and Raw Image File (RAW).

 The digital images can also be processed by Optical Character Recognition (OCR) software.
 This will turn the digital pictures into text documents.
-Once it is a text document you can search for keywords inside of a document.
+Once they are a text document, you can easily search for documents with keywords and edit them.

-Production scanners are designed to auto feed letter and legal sized documents.
+Production scanners are designed to auto-feed letter and legal sized documents.
 They are high speed and scan up to 10,000 pages an hour.
-Preparation is the process of removing all the staples and bindings.
-Odd sized documents must be taped onto standard paper.
+Preparation includes removing all the staples and bindings.
+Odd-sized documents must be taped onto standard paper.

-Pictures and color documents must be handled separately.
+Pictures and color documents must be separate.
 The documents are then re-assembled after scanning.

-Once the documents are scanned they need proper storage.
-It is common to keep them on disks but that dramatically reduces their usefulness.
+Once the documents finish scanning, they need proper storage.
+It is common to keep them on disks, but that dramatically reduces their usefulness.

-At a minimum, they should be backed up to a remote location.
-A better solution to storing them is a Document Management System.
+At a minimum, you should back them up to a remote location.
+Therefore, a better solution to storing them is a Document Management System.

 This makes the documents easy to find and manages who has access to particular information.
-The system can be managed in house or via a cloud-computing service.
+You can manage the system in-house or via a cloud-computing service.

-Indexing is the system that’s used to organize the documents.
+Indexing is the system that organizes the documents.
 It is a digital field applied to the file after it is scanned.
 This may be “date of record”, “patient name”, “customer number”, or other field that would aid in retrieving documents.

-A document scanning project can be done with existing employees or outsourced to a scanning service.
+There are two options for completing a scanning project: use existing employees or hire a scanning service.
 The decision is largely based on the size of the project.
-For a couple thousand pages or less it is cheaper to do the work in-house.
+For a couple thousand pages or less, it is generally cheaper to do the work in-house.

 Also be judicious in what you choose to scan.
-If it is unlikely to be needed in the future it will save money to leave it in a paper format.
+If it is unlikely you will need the document in the future, it will save money to leave it in a paper format.